micmejia/bible-dump/NKJV/Psalms/Ps 4.md

 ###### 1
 Hear me when I call, O God of my righteousness!
-You have relieved me in _my_ distress; [^b]Have mercy on me, and hear my prayer.
+You have relieved me in _my_ distress; Have mercy on me, and hear my prayer.

 ###### 2
 How long, O you sons of men, _Will you turn_ my glory to shame? _How long_ will you love worthlessness _And_ seek falsehood? <i class="selah">Selah_

 ###### 3
-But know that the Lord has [^c]set apart for Himself him who is godly; The Lord will hear when I call to Him.
+But know that the Lord has set apart for Himself him who is godly; The Lord will hear when I call to Him.

 ###### 4
-Be[^d] angry, and do not sin.
+Be angry, and do not sin.
 Meditate within your heart on your bed, and be still. <i class="selah">Selah_

 ###### 5
 Offer the sacrifices of righteousness, And put your trust in the Lord.